fr0stylo/funcgo/README.md

 ## Description

 This is experimental repository, implementing on demand functions based on unix rootless container.
+Fully implemented in GO, works only on unix based systems as it is using unix syscalls and unix namespaces

 ## Running containers